 If you are interested in some other tours that Ocean Rafting offers, they do have some combo and multi day options to choose from.
 Beyond the Northern Exposure and Southern Lights tours these include:

-Scenic Flights ($269 AUD): Take part of just the flying portion of the Fly and Raft but can depart throughout the day.
+Scenic Flights ($279 AUD): Take part of just the flying portion of the Fly and Raft but can depart throughout the day.
 Learn more about flying over the Great Barrier Reef and what the experience entails.

 7) Where to Stay on Airlie Beach

 Airlie Beach is not that big of a place and you should not have too much trouble finding accommodation options near the main area.

 It is nice to be within walking distance of the lagoon, restaurants and bars so that would be my advice vs. staying a bit farther away from town.

 - Mantra Club Croc

 - Martinique Whitsunday Resort